sbastidasr/Notebooks/js.md

 functionObject(args)
 ```

-- this is set to the global obj.
+-this is set to the global obj.
-- not very useful
+-not very useful
-- makes it harder to write helper functions within a method because it doesn't have access to outer this.
+-makes it harder to write helper functions within a method because it doesn't have access to outer this.
-- use *var that = this; *in the inner.
+-use *var that = this; *in the inner.

 **Method Form**